 You really couldn’t go wrong with either Bittrex or Binance.
 They’re similar platforms that offer many of the same features.
 In the end, it comes down to your preference and which coins you’re looking to trade.

-You should try out Bittrex if the reliability and trust of a US-based company is important to you.
+Try out Bittrex if the reliability and trust of a US-based company is important to you.

 If you want the lowest fees or to join the industry’s most popular platform, give Binance a shot.